rotki/rotki/docs/api.rst

    :reqjson int limit: This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson object otherargs: Check the documentation of the remaining arguments `here <filter-request-args-label_>`_.
+   :reqjson bool customized_events_only: Optional.
+If enabled the search is performed only for manually customized events.
+Default false.

    **Example Response**: